Aims and Scope

 - The content of a review in its written form with the recommendation for publication, publication after revision, or rejection is known to the editors (in its entirety as confidential information and to the Author (in part returned to the Author).

-- Peer Review Form (for reviewers) is available and downloadable from the website of the Journal and here.
+- The Peer Review Form (for reviewers) is available for download from the Journal's website and here.
 The website also contains Rules for Reviewing.

 - The final decision concerning the acceptance or rejection of the article is made by the editor-in-chief or section editor after consultations with members of the Editorial Board or the editor of a thematic issue.